 Highlander Mountain House fits right in, set in an over 150-year-old home built by a Charleston captain.
 Completely renovated, the hotel is right on Main Street, steps away from the town’s restaurants and luxurious accommodations.

-Staying at Highlander Mountain House
+Rooms at Highlander Mountain House

 Highlander Mountain House is an 18-room inn that resembles an English country home brought into the modern age.
 The design is best described as maximalist, covered in brightly detailed wallpaper and antique taxidermy.
 The lobby features artwork by Native artists and worn books, along with a constantly burning fire.